MichaelAaronMcMahon/Shell/README.md

+Test 15: Built-in Commands(exit): The exit command is a built-in feature that instructs the shell to terminate the current session.
+It's a crucial command for closing the shell when the user has completed their tasks.
+We simply compile and run our code using ./mysh.
+When it asks for a command, all we do is type exit and then it goes to the next line and stops asking and executing commands.

+Testing Process:

+Compile and Run the Shell:

+The custom shell is compiled (if necessary) and launched by executing ./mysh in the terminal.
+This step initiates the shell session, ready to accept commands from the user.
+Issue exit Command:

+Upon the shell prompting "Enter a command:", the user inputs exit and presses Enter.
+This action sends the instruction to terminate the shell session.
+Observe Behavior:

+Expected Behavior: The shell stops asking for new commands and returns control to the original terminal session or command prompt.
+The transition is smooth, without errors, indicating the shell has gracefully closed.

 ---Bare names---
 As of right now bare name commands cause problems with pipe commands when run in the same interactive session